Logo - Life.Understood.

 This creates a deeper condition:

-Reality is not simply observed—it is interpreted, negotiated, and socially shaped.
+Reality is not simply observed—it is interpreted through experience, relationships, and social context.

 Understanding this requires examining how information, culture, and system dynamics interact.